shanytc/PVDasm/readme.txt

                                                [General Overview]

 PVDasm project is a fully written from scratch disassembler.
-The disassembly engine has been coded by me (Ben) and it is free for usage by anyone.
+The disassembler engine has been written by me, and it is free for usage by anyone to use.
-Proview (PVDasm) is my attempt to make my own disassembler as a part for university final project and for basic cpu architecture knowledge.
+Proview (PVDasm) is my attempt to make my own disassembler and for CPU architecture knowledge.
-PVDasm is coded fully in C (IDE: VC++ 6,2005,2010), C++, and STL Templates for memory management.
+PVDasm is written fully in C (IDE: VC++ 6,2005,2010), C++, and STL Templates.
-Proview also includes a simplified versions of a pe/pe+ editor,process manager,Plugin SDK, Masm Source code wizard, and many more features. thank you all for supporting the PVDasm.
+Proview also includes a simplified versions of a PE/PE+ editor, process manager, Plugin SDK, MASM Source code generator (wizard), and many more features.
+Thank you all for supporting the PVDasm.

                                                 [History & Change Log]